MEDIUM

 Conflict Timeline

-Barisan Revolusi Nasional (BRN) was established as the primary separatist organization seeking independence or autonomy for the Pattani region.
-The group launched initial insurgent activities against Thai government control.
+PULO is established as the first major separatist organization seeking independence for the Pattani region.
+The group launches initial armed activities against Thai authorities, beginning the modern insurgency.

-After years of relative calm, the southern insurgency reignited with coordinated attacks on military barracks and government installations.
-This marked the beginning of the modern conflict that would intensify throughout the decade.
+After years of relative calm, separatist groups resume major offensive operations with coordinated attacks on military installations.
+This marks the beginning of the modern phase of the insurgency.

 2004-10-25